By Dan Gmelin, Argo Pro Vice President of Underwriting and Head of Architects & Engineers

 About the author

-Gmelin was previously senior vice president and A&E product head at Hiscox Insurance Company, where, as one of their first U.S. employees, he helped build their professional liability department from the ground up.
-Gmelin has prior experience in multiple professional liability products, including A&E, Miscellaneous E&O, Allied Healthcare Technology, Cyber and General Liability.
-Prior to Hiscox, he was a senior underwriter at Professional Indemnity Agency, and before that, a financial advisor with CIBC Oppenheimer’s High Net Worth Private Client Group.
-Gmelin graduated with a degree in economics from the University at Albany, SUNY.
+Dan Gmelin is senior vice president of underwriting and head of Architects & Engineers and Miscellaneous Professional Liability at Argo Pro.
+Gmelin previously served as senior vice president and A&E product head at Hiscox Insurance Company.
+He was one of the first employees at Hiscox and helped build the company from the ground up.
+Before joining Hiscox, he was a senior underwriter at Professional Indemnity Agency.
+He also previously served as a financial adviser with CIBC Oppenheimer’s High Net Worth Private Client Group.
+Gmelin graduated from the University at Albany, SUNY.

 About Argo Pro